Freja-eID/frejaeidclient/README.md

   + deleting an organisation identifier for a user
   + fetching result of adding an organisation identifier for a user
   + cancelling adding organisation identifier for a user
+  + updating additional attributes for an issued organisation ID

 * Integrator Relying Party Management API Client
   + using all available services as an Integrator Relying Party